This area is in School of Health Sciences and Wellness in the COLLEGE OF PROFESSIONAL STUDIES .

 - Official transcripts of all college work.

-- Attain a minimum GPA of 3.0 on all previous undergraduate and graduate coursework prior to application.
+- Attain a minimum cumulative GPA of 3.0 on all coursework prior to application.
 If your GPA is under 3.0, you can still apply and request a review of your application.

-Prerequisite courses for the MS-AT program are: biology, chemistry, physics, human anatomy, human physiology, exercise physiology, kinesiology, psychology, nutrition, introduction to athletic training, medical terminology, and statistics.
+Prerequisite courses for the MS-AT program are: biology, chemistry, physics, human anatomy, human physiology, exercise physiology, kinesiology, psychology, nutrition, medical terminology, and statistics.
 Specific UWSP equivalents and required credits can be found on the website at www.uwsp.edu/msat.

 Additional Notes about Applying to the Master of Science - Athletic Training (MS-AT):